 - Shareholders: Shareholders play a significant part in deciding the direction of the business.
 Dialogue is maintained with shareholders and their advisors and issues of significance are communicated to shareholders as necessary.
 In addition, a full shareholder briefing is presented at the Group's annual general meeting of shareholders.
-The Board awarded an interim dividend of 2p per share (2021: nil per share) to shareholders as the result of careful review of forecasted profitability and cash flow.
-The Board has proposed a final dividend of 4p per share for the year ended 31 March 2022 due to the recent trading performance and expected cash flows (2021: 2p per share). - Clients: Delivering a quality service is the key to the Group's future success, and effective and successful delivery of services to our clients is the key focus of the Group.
+Despite the political uncertainty in the first half of the financial year which negatively impacted the business, the Board awarded an interim dividend of 2p per share (2022: 2p per share) to shareholders.
+This decision was made following a detailed review of second half profitability and cash flow which showed a material improvement.
+The Board has proposed a final dividend of 4p per share for the year ended 31 March 2023 due to the recent trading performance and expected cash flows (2022: 4p per share). - Clients: Delivering a quality service is the key to the Group's future success, and effective and successful delivery of services to our clients is the key focus of the Group.
 To increase effectiveness, a constant review of utilisation rates and delivery structures has been undertaken to enhance the efficiency of the Group's service to clients.
 Key account delivery and management tools have also been reviewed and enhanced to promote efficiencies.
-The Group continues with the strategy of building permanent consultant numbers to improve and broaden the skill sets and enhance delivery to clients, and utilise contractors on a limited basis. - Partners: Effective working relationships that enable future growth are important to the Group.
-The Group continue to cultivate strong relationships with our business partners, with regular dialogue and updates to ensure that delivery to our shared clients is as effective as possible.
-During the financial year, the Group continued to explore delivery methods with partners that enable the acquisition of new business, including the successful partnership with Workpoint to deliver licensing and consultancy. - Employees: Motivated and satisfied employees are the lifeblood of our business and our people are key to our success.
+The Group continues the strategy of building permanent consultant numbers to improve and broaden the skill sets and enhance delivery to clients, and utilise associates only on a limited basis where rare technical expertise is required.

+- Partners: Effective working relationships that enable future growth are important to the Group.
+The Group continue to cultivate strong relationships with our business partners, which may include intermediaries and sub-vendor arrangements, with regular dialogue and updates to ensure that delivery to our shared clients is as effective as possible.
+During the financial year, the Group continued to explore delivery methods with partners that enable the acquisition of new business. - Employees: Motivated and satisfied employees are the lifeblood of our business and our people are key to our success.
 The Group strives to achieve the highest standards in its dealings with all employees.
-During the financial year, the Group continued its high level of communication with employees, with regular Group meetings chaired by the Managing Director, who also held one-to-one meeting with employees as requested.
+During the financial year, the Group continued to deliver a high level of communication with employees, including regular Group meetings chaired by the Managing Director.
+One-to-one meetings with employees and the Managing Director are also available on request, which regularly take place.
 The Group continued to provide appropriate comprehensive induction and ongoing training tailored to individual needs.
 Extensive employee benefits are provided which are continually reviewed to enhance the wellbeing of all employees.
-Remuneration packages are reviewed on an annual basis to ensure retention of employees, as are flexible working environments.
-During the financial year,

-- the Board awarded a number of employees restricted stock units (RSUs) under the new Triad Employee Share Incentive Plan.
-See page 29 for details. - Suppliers: Effective engagement with suppliers enables the Group to deliver a quality service to our clients.
-The Group maintains appropriate arms-length trading relationships with quality suppliers and is fully committed to fairness in its dealing with them, including embracing the principle of paying suppliers within agreed credit terms during the course of normal business.
-The Group formed closer relationships with suppliers during the Covid-19 pandemic to ensure a continuance of a quality service.
+Remuneration packages are reviewed on an annual basis to ensure retention of employees, as are flexible working environments and grading reviews.
+During the year ended 31 March 2022, the new Triad Employee Share Incentive Plan was implemented, which facilitates awards of restricted stock units (RSUs) to employees from time to time within allowable limits.
+See page 37 for details. - Suppliers: Effective engagement with suppliers enables the Group to deliver a quality service to our clients.
+The Group maintains appropriate arm's-length trading relationships with quality suppliers and is fully committed to fairness in its dealing with them, including embracing the principle of paying suppliers within agreed credit terms during the course of normal business.